ToolShedTested

 4. Craftsman CMXPTSG1005VS -- Best Variable Speed Value

-The Craftsman CMXPTSG1005VS is a 10-inch variable speed drill press at $149 -- matching the WEN 4210 on price and competing directly on variable speed convenience.
+The Craftsman CMXPTSG1005VS is a 10-inch variable speed drill press at the current retailer price -- matching the WEN 4210 on price and competing directly on variable speed convenience.
 The speed range is 570 to 3,200 RPM, controlled by a dial rather than belt changes.
 The included laser guide and work light are the best standard accessory package at this price point, and the 4-3/8-inch quill travel is the deepest on this list -- useful for drilling through thick stock without repositioning.

 Craftsman's drill press competes closely with the WEN 4210 in testing -- both are variable speed, both have 10-inch swings, both hit $149.
 The Craftsman edges out the WEN on quill travel and laser guide precision; the WEN is slightly better on table stability and depth stop feel in direct comparison.
 Either is a solid choice.
 If you prefer the Craftsman brand or already own V20 cordless tools from the platform, the CMXPTSG1005VS is the right pick at the shared price point.